 Video of the Day

 LIVESTRONG has partnered with Katie Dunlop of Love Sweat Fitness to bring you her favorite protein smoothie that's super simple to throw together for a satisfying post-workout pick-me-up.
-According to Katie, "If you are doing any serious weightlifting or athletic training, you should be getting about .8-1g protein per kilogram of lean body weight."
+According to Katie, "If you are doing any serious weightlifting or athletic training, you should be getting about 0.8 to 1 gram of protein per kilogram of lean body weight."
 Check out more of her protein shake recipes.

 What You Need to Know About Macros